akononovicius/physRisk-content-repository/articles/2014/sierpinski-triangle.md

 -   Remove the central smaller triangle - leave only ones on the sides.
 -   Repeat steps 2 and 3 with each of the remaining smaller triangles.

-Observe this algorithm in HTML5 app below.
+Observe this algorithm in HTML5 app bellow.
 Using buttons "+" and "-" you can influence the maximal precision (recursive depth) in which the fractal is drawn.
 Observe self-similarity of the structure.